TrianglesPCT/gerbuls/README.md

 +1 easy to write

--1 dynamically typed, code can be wrong, but it isn't immediatly obvious
+-1 dynamically typed, code can be wrong, but it isn't immediatly obvious.
+I find dynamically typed code more confusing than statically typed code, when I revisit it after some time has passed.

 +1 fastest compilation

 -1 worst performance of the lot

 +1 easiest for users to script